Bug report #4302

 Can't use 'Geostationary Satellite View' projection

-Added by Ricardo Silva almost 13 years ago.
-Updated over 12 years ago.
+Added by Ricardo Silva about 13 years ago.
+Updated about 13 years ago.

 Status:Closed